Sotatek-TruongNguyen5/gRPC-implemetation/README.md

 For more detailed information about gRPC, please visit the [official gRPC website](https://grpc.io/).

+## Repository Objective
+The primary objective of this repository is to simulate and share real-time technical specifications of a computer system.
+This includes monitoring and transmitting data related to:

+RAM Usage

+CPU Utilization

+GPU Performance

+Disk Volume Usage

+And more...

 In this README, we will briefly describe each of these types of RPC calls.

 ## 1. Unary RPC